-- a) Identifying and recommending to the Board qualified outside law firms to assist the City Attorney's Office with monitoring, evaluating, and recommending cases in which LACERS should consider taking an active role under the Securities Litigation Policy.
-The Board shall recommend one or more such firms to be engaged as outside securities litigation monitoring counsel to assist the City Attorney, subject to the written consent of the City Attorney's Office.
-Once engaged, outside securities monitoring counsel shall be authorized to receive access to LACERS' securities holdings and transaction information from the Custodian Bank and/or Third Party Vendor, as provided by Section D.2 of the Securities Litigation Policy. - b) Identifying and recommending to the Board qualified outside law firms that would be competent to serve as lead counsel, supervised by the City Attorney's Office, in a particular securities case in which LACERS has sought to serve as lead plaintiff or as plaintiff in an opt-out case.
-The Board shall recommend one or more
+- a) Identifying and recommending to the Board qualified outside law firms to assist the City Attorney's Office with advising and representing LACERS under this Securities Litigation Policy.
+Once engaged, outside securities monitoring counsel shall be authorized to receive access to LACERS' securities holdings and transaction information from the Custodian Bank and/or Third Party Vendor, as provided by Section XVIII.D.2.
+Such outside counsel firms shall also be eligible to be engaged to represent LACERS in a particular litigation matter. - b) Identifying and recommending to the Board qualified outside counsel that would be competent to serve as lead counsel, supervised by the City Attorney's Office, in a particular securities case in which LACERS has determined to seek appointment as lead plaintiff or as plaintiff in an opt-out securities fraud case.
+The Board shall select such firms to represent the Plan, subject to the written consent of the City Attorney's Office. - c) Providing recommendations to the Board concerning whether to take an active role in a particular action pursuant to the Guidelines set forth in the Securities Litigation Policy. - d) Once the Board has made a determination to seek an active role in a particular case, preparing targeted solicitations for distribution to the firms that have been engaged to provide securities monitoring services, evaluating proposals, and recommending one or more finalist firms to the Board.

-- such firms, subject to the written consent of the City Attorney's Office, to be placed upon a list of approved lead counsel candidates that would be eligible to submit proposals to represent LACERS in a particular case. - Providing recommendations to the Board concerning whether to take an active role in a particular action pursuant to the Guidelines set forth in the Securities Litigation Policy. - d) Once the Board has made a determination to seek an active role in a particular case, preparing Requests for Proposal for distribution to the firms that have been placed upon the list of approved lead counsel candidates, evaluating proposals, and recommending one or more finalist firms to the Board. - e) Assisting Staff to provide the Board with status reports as needed to keep the Board apprised of major developments in cases in which LACERS is a party and/or lead plaintiff. - f) Assisting LACERS in its role as lead plaintiff in a class action or as a plaintiff in an opt-out case, including supervising the law firm appointed to serve as lead counsel.
-Such supervision may include participation in significant motions and settlement discussions when permitted by parties or the court, and filing objections concerning attorney fee requests.
+- e) Working with Staff to identify and select outside counsel from the Board's bench of engaged securities monitoring firms to serve as outside counsel for a demand for inspection of books and records, and if warranted and authorized by the Board, in derivative litigation, consistent with Section XVIII.C.2.c. - f) Assisting Staff to provide the Board with status reports as needed to keep the Board apprised of major developments in cases in which LACERS is a party and/or lead plaintiff. - g) Assisting LACERS in its role as lead plaintiff in a class action or as a plaintiff in an opt-out case, including supervising the law firm appointed to serve as lead counsel.
+Such supervision may include participation in significant motions and settlement discussions when permitted by parties or the court and filing objections concerning attorney fee requests.